 3. Consider the impact of your home improvements

 When making changes to your home and buying new appliances, bear in mind environmental factors.
 On average, 13 per cent of total household energy use goes on appliances, so by choosing ones with excellent energy ratings, you can reduce your energy consumption, as well as your energy bills.
 At Stiltz Home Elevators, we care about how our products might impact the environment and have worked to ensure our elevators are as ‘green’ as they can be.
 Our elevators have been awarded Green America’s Green Business Certification, thanks to a few factors such as their compact size, meaning significantly fewer materials are used to make our products than traditional elevators.
-In addition to this our products are very economical and low on power consumption and unlike other hydraulic residential elevators, can run straight off a 220v outlet or a 110v outlet with step-up transformer.
+In addition to this our products are very economical and low on power consumption, and can run straight off a standard dedicated 220v home outlet, just like any other major appliance.

 4. Reduce, Reuse, Recycle

 The world has become a very disposable place, with single use plastics and paper products being more widespread than ever before.
 But this brings at least two problems: the resources and energy needed to create the products, and the waste that is left behind after just one use, possibly for years.
 Add to this the energy needed to transport the products and then the waste and you can see how the problems stack up.
 Recycling is a good step in the right direction, ensuring that fewer raw materials are needed to create the initial products, but doesn’t address the energy needed.
 Far better to cut down on single-use products where possible, by taking your refillable coffee cup along with you, or cloth bags rather than relying on plastic or paper bags.
 It also means less waste to deal with and less trash in our general environments which is ugly and can be harmful to wildlife.